keyvanakbary/learning-notes/README.md

 ## Taking notes

-If you are interested on my process to take notes, check out [this document](taking-notes.md).
+If you are interested in my process to take notes, check out [this document](taking-notes.md).

 ## Contributing

 This is my personal learning space.
-I keep it for my personal enjoyment, if you are thinking about adding your own summaries it may be a better idea to start your own.
+I keep it for my enjoyment, if you are thinking about adding your summaries it may be a better idea to start your own.

 If you have any suggestions for improvement please feel free to open a pull request.